Ceald1/delta2/api.md

 # API Docs
 ## Note:
-API documentation only contains working and documentated routes
+API documentation only contains working and documented routes

 ## `/` route
-contains ascii art with colors for custom scripts so they're not plain and bland.
+contains ASCII art with colors for custom scripts, so they're not plain and bland.

 ## `/docs` route